 Federal courts have put both of those on hold.

-Any appeal of Judge Cobb’s ruling would go first to the Circuit Court of Appeals for the District of Columbia, where Democratic appointees have more seats than Republican appointees.
+Any appeal of Judge Cobb’s ruling would go first to the U.S. Circuit Court of Appeals for the District of Columbia, where Democratic appointees have more seats than Republican appointees.

 An appeal of that court’s decision would then leap to the Supreme Court.